The Camellia Grill

 The favorites - giant fluffy omelets, cheeseburgers, “freezes,” pecan waffles and pies live up to their accolades.
 What you don’t expect is that your sense of well-being will be fed while you eat.

-After a few minutes, you realize you’re in an interactive environment - not the techie zeroes and ones kind, but the give and take human kind that crackles with repartee between the counter men and customers, the occasional song, and as much banter as you can muster to match the delightful goings on behind the counter.
 This morning, Marvin, a slightly built man with the playfulness of a modern day Flip Wilson, is running the show on our side of the Grill.
 A walking bundle of energy, his wit is sharp as one of the knives next to the grill.
 He occupies the place as thoroughly as the aromas of ham, toast, and bacon.

 There’s Marvin shouting “Aaattentionnnn, everyone!”
 He leans back theatrically and cups his hands around his mouth for effect.
 “We have twooooo birthday people in the house…” Seconds later, he leads the 28 bemused patrons in a hearty rendition of Happy Birthday.